phanxuanquang/phanxuanquang/README.md

 <h1 align='left' style='margin: 20px;' ><samp><strong>Who I Am</strong></samp></h1>

 <p align='left'>
-  As a Vietnamese who likes daily life optimization using technology, especially automation and generative AIs, I'm a software engineer who is passionate for crafting robust, user-centric tehcnology solutions.
+As a Vietnamese who likes daily life optimization using technology, I'm a software engineer who is passionate for crafting robust, user-centric tehcnology solutions.

-  Driven by a passion to make meaningful differences, my ultimate goal is to craft innovative solutions that positively impact the humanity.
-I thrive amidst challenges that push the boundaries of my abilities, perpetually seeking opportunities to refine my skillset and embrace new knowledge.
-My journey is fueled by a relentless dedication to harness the power of technology and research to effect tangible changes in the world.
+Driven by the passion to make meaningful differences, I do want to craft solutions that positively impact the humanity using technology.
+My journey is fueled by a relentless creativity to harness the power of technology in order to effect tangible changes in the world.
 </p>

 <h1 align='left'><samp><strong>What I Use</strong></samp></h1>